the-butterfry/Oasis-Spa/README.md

 # Oasis-Spa
 An MQTT Enabled Hot Tub controller for the Raspberry Pi

+4/19/2019: Work starting again!
+This repository will be updated as work is completed.
+For now @aaronbronow has forked my latest version (updated to PHP7 and a few other changes).
+See his fork.

+Also, not that anyone has attempted this project that I know of, but in it's currrent form, it's impossible to install from scratch as PHP5 is no longer available to RPi users.
+Aaron's fork has my current latest code that can be used, albiet quite messy as is this repository.
+Aaron has come onboard to clean it up and add a bunch of new features and redundancies to the controller.
+We'll merge it back when it's ready.

 3/23/18 PM: Getting better.
 Release v1.5 published.
 Rick will be publishing his Pre-Oasis bugfix release as v1.2 in the Master branch.
 WIKI filled out and at least to a point where someone can get somewhere.